thenoursehorse/risb/docs/tutorials/self-consistent.md

 $$

-There is a helper function that constructs $\hat{H}^{\mathrm{qp}}$ and returns its eigenvalues and eigenvectors at each $$k$$-point on the finite grid.
+There is a helper function that constructs $\hat{H}^{\mathrm{qp}}$ and returns its eigenvalues and eigenvectors at each $k$-point on the finite grid.

 ```python